alphajuliet/advent-2020/README.md

 choice.
 I'm not doing it at the actual time the daily challenges were released, but I promise I'm not peeking at others' solutions or the answers.

+## Commentary

+Some comments on the challenges.

+### Day 01

+In part 1, we look for two numbers from the sequence that sum to 2020.
+To cut down the work slightly, we note that each number must be on opposite sides of 1010, so we split the pile into two, and exhaustively add them together.
+The pair that gets through is multiplied to give the answer.

+Part 2 scales it up to three, but the trick of splitting the pile doesn't work, but we can minimise the comparisons by ensuring that they are always less than each other.
+For the 200 numbers that means a maximum of 200 * 199 * 198 = 7880400 triplets need to be checked.

+### Day 10

+This challenge is about looking at the differences between consecutive elements in the sequence of adaptors.
+For part 1, we generate the vector of `deltas`, use the `frequencies` function to count the 1s and 3s, and then multiply the two counts to get the answer.

+In part 2, because the number of possible sequences is huge (2^n), we need to be smarter.
+For the first test set, if you write out the number of possible sequences, you see that you get multiple paths through a region iff there is a sequence of at least three consecutive numbers.
+For example, 4 -> 5 -> 6 allows the two paths: 4 -> 5 -> 6 and 4 -> 6.
+Similarly for four number there are 4 possible paths, for five there are 7 paths.
+At that point the limit of jumping by 3 is reached, and any longer sequences are the overlap of two or more sequences of five consecutive numbers.

+When this translates to deltas, it means we need to look at the length of the sequences of 1s.
+Four consecutive numbers gives us deltas of `[1 1 1]`.
+Because the deltas only consist of 1s and 3s, we just partition the delta vector on the element 3.
+We then run each sequence through a case statement in `paths` to generate the number of paths.
+We then multiply them all together.
+The result can only be a multiple of powers of 2 and 7.

 ## License

 Copyright © 2020 Andrew Joyner